Swiss to vote on linking bosses' pay to wage of office cleaner

 Roche CEO Severin Schwan said it would be harder to recruit skilled staff if the proposal is accepted.
 Schwan was paid 261 times as much as Roche's lowest paid worker in 2012, according to a study by employee group Travail.Suisse.

 The warnings appear to have rubbed off on voters.
-The latest poll published on November 13 by gfs.bern found 36 percent of respondents were in favor of the proposal, while 54 percent were against and 10 percent were undecided.
+The latest poll published on Nov.
+13 by gfs.bern found 36 percent of respondents were in favour of the proposal, while 54 percent were against and 10 percent were undecided.

 To pass, the initiative needs to win a majority in the country's 26 cantons and among the total population.